Lighting technician, broadcasting/film/video

 What to expect

-- Work settings vary.
-You might be filming in a television studio (which may be hot and crowded), on a film set, on location in buildings not designed for an influx of high-tech lighting equipment or on outside broadcasts, where you may have to deal with adverse weather conditions.
+- Work environments vary widely.
+You could be based in a TV studio, which may be hot and crowded, on a film set, in buildings not designed for complex lighting setups or outdoors, where you'll need to contend with changing weather conditions.

-- Broadcast production is largely concentrated in London and the South East, but there are also opportunities in Northern Ireland, Scotland and Wales.
-An increasing number of production companies are setting up in the North West, particularly Manchester and Liverpool, and many of the BBC services operate from Salford.
+- While London and the South East remain key hubs for broadcast production, there are growing opportunities in Northern Ireland, Scotland and Wales.
+The North West, particularly Manchester and Liverpool, has seen an increase in production companies, and many BBC services are now based in Salford.

 Qualifications